Weekend Today: Format

 Since the adoption of the Sunday Today format in 2016, the Sunday edition does not feature a national weather segment; instead the weather reports during that broadcast are presented as live or recorded cut-ins produced by the corresponding local NBC station.

 Just like their weekday counterparts, the weekend broadcasts provide local stations the option to offer brief news and weather segments following the national weather segments (on the Saturday edition) and in designated five-minute slots at the end of each half-hour.
 (NBC stations that do not produce weekend morning newscasts may opt to either run a taped weather insert, or run the national forecast slide and filler content that occupies the respective local segment slots on the network feed.)

 On-air staff

-Saturday Today is anchored by Peter Alexander and Laura Jarrett along with Joe Fryer (feature anchor) and Angie Lassman (meteorologist), and Sunday Today is anchored by Willie Geist from New York City.
+Saturday Today is anchored by Laura Jarrett, Garrett Haake summer 2026 Sam Brock since August 2026 Joe Fryer (feature anchor) and Angie Lassman (meteorologist), and Sunday Today is anchored by Willie Geist from New York City.
 Alexander was named co-host on October 27, 2018.
 On August 9, 2023, Laura Jarrett, NBC News' senior legal correspondent was named new co-host starting September 9, replacing Kristen Welker who became the new moderator of Meet the Press.